finalyards/ZOO-esp32/tof/vl53l5cx_uld/README.md

 # `v53l5cx_uld`

-The `uld` part for the VL53L5CX time-of-flight sensor takes care of C/Rust adaptation and translation of the results from 1D vectors to 2D matrices, and enums instead of integer values.
+The `uld` part for the VL53L5CX time-of-flight sensor takes care of

+- C/Rust adaptation
+- translation of results from 1D vectors to 2D matrices
+- and enums instead of integer values.

 YOU SHOULD NOT USE THIS LEVEL IN AN APPLICATION.
 Use the [`vl53l5cx`](../vl53l5cx/README.md) API instead (which depends on us).
 Before that, though, read on, install the build requirements so that the higher API can be built.

+>**@ST.com**: It would be really nice if you can provide the ULD C libraries without a "click through" license.
+A downloadable URL with checksum for tamper-resistance would do, just fine.

 ## Pre-reading